MelissaData/PersonatorWorld-NET/README.md

 ### Installing

 No installation is necessary for this sample project.
-Simply open the PersonatorWorld-NET-REST.sln file in your Visual Studio.
+Simply open the .sln file in your Visual Studio.

 ## Running the Sample